IanBrettell/PhD-thesis/docs/05-MIKK_F2.md

 \end{tabular}}
 \end{table}

-One SNP, 10:15,319,434, was significant for DGE for frequencies in both state 3 (**Figure \@ref(fig:sig-snp-10-15mb)**) and 10 during the novel object assay (see **Figure \@ref(fig:F2-man-dge-no-3)** above for state 3), and maps to two genes: ENSORLG00000029574 and ENSORLG00000024866.
+One SNP, 10:15,319,434, was significant in respect of DGE for frequencies in both state 3 (**Figure \@ref(fig:sig-snp-10-15mb)**) and 10 during the novel object assay (see **Figure \@ref(fig:F2-man-dge-no-3)** above for state 3), and maps to two genes: ENSORLG00000029574 and ENSORLG00000024866.
 ENSORLG00000029574 is a novel gene on the forward strand with no recorded phenotypes.
 Based on discussions about this issue with an expert on genetic prediction analyses, it is most likely that this was a mis-prediction.
 However, on the reverse strand of this locus is ENSORLG00000024866, a gene for protocadherin alpha-C2-like, a well-known protein involved in mammalian synapse formation [@junghansPostsynapticDifferentialLocalization2008; @phillipsGProtocadherinsAreTargeted2003].

 FIND ONE MORE LOCUS